-Second, incorporating insights from self-regulation theory (Bandura, 1991; Carver & Scheier, 1998; Karoly, 1993), we contribute to construal level theory by developing two key constructs: construal shifts and flexibility.
+Second, incorporating insights from self-regulation theory (Bandura, 1991; Carver & Scheier, 1998; Karoly, 1993), we contribute to construal-level theory by developing two key constructs: construal shifts and flexibility.
 Construal shifts highlight the dynamic nature of construals and how changes in construal level are often necessary for decision-making processes.
 To date, research has mostly focused on the passive nature of construals (i.e., primed by the environment), yet a central premise of our theorizing is that construals must be self-regulated to align them with the processing demands of the current situation.
-This premise fits Wiesenfeld et al.'s (2017: 370) suggestion that "in organizational settings the best outcomes may be expected from those who can most flexibly change their level of construal", but despite that suggestion, there has yet to be any meaningful attempt to build theory in this area.
-Our theorizing, therefore, breaks new ground in the literature by emphasizing the relevance of within-person changes (vs. between-person differences) in construal level.
+This premise fits Wiesenfeld et al.'s suggestion that "in organizational settings the best outcomes may be expected from those who can most flexibly change their level of construal" (2017: 370), but, despite that suggestion, there has yet to be any meaningful attempt to build theory in this area.
+Our theorizing therefore breaks new ground in the literature by emphasizing the relevance of within-person changes (versus between-person differences) in construal level.
 Building on this, we leverage self-regulation processes to explain how executives develop construal flexibility, which is the capacity to make construal shifts to align one's current construal with the processing demands of the current activity or situation.
-Construal flexibility is valuable whenever organizational decision-makers are tasked with complex initiatives involving dynamic information processing demands.
+Construal flexibility is valuable whenever organizational decision makers are tasked with complex initiatives involving dynamic information processing demands.

-Finally, our theory provides sociocognitive contributions to several streams of research on mergers and acquisitions (see Haleblian et al., 2009, for a review) and can help inform our understanding of the challenges that often befall executives throughout the acquisition process.
-For example, researchers have identified a range of personal characteristics (e.g., Gamache, McNamara, Mannor, & Johnson, 2015; Hayward & Hambrick, 1997) to explain why executives choose to invest heavily in acquisitions despite their high failure rate (King, Dalton, Daily, & Covin, 2004).
-However, by directly focusing on the information processing mechanisms associated with construal levels, we provide a more proximal understanding of why executives struggle to make more effective acquisition decisions.
-Relatedly, our work also contributes to research on post-acquisition integration (see Graebner, Heimeriks, Huy, & Vaara, 2017, for a review) and provides insight into the construal shifts necessary to balance the needs associated with both structural and cultural integration (Teeikangas & Laamanen, 2014).
+Finally, our theory provides sociocognitive contributions to several streams of research on mergers and acquisitions (for a review see Haleblian et al., 2009) and can help inform our understanding of the challenges that often befall executives throughout the acquisition process.
+For example, researchers have identified a range of personal characteristics (e.g., Gamache, McNamara, Mannor, & Johnson, 2015; Hayward & Hambrick, 1997) to explain why executives choose to invest heavily in acquisitions, despite their high failure rate (King, Dalton, Daily, & Covin, 2004).
+By directly focusing on the information processing mechanisms associated with construal levels, we provide a more proximal understanding of why executives struggle to make more effective acquisition decisions.
+Relatedly, our work also contributes to research on postacquisition integration (for a review see Graebner, Heimeriks, Huy, & Vaara, 2017) and provides insight into the construal shifts necessary to balance the needs associated with both structural and cultural integration (Teerikangas & Laamanen, 2014).
 By focusing on executive construal levels, our theory can help executives adopt the appropriate information processing style to overcome sociocognitive challenges throughout the acquisition process.

-SECTION I - INTEGRATING AND EXTENDING CONSTRUAL LEVEL AND UPPER ECHELONS THEORIES at a 'construed reality' of the strategic situation and decides what ought to be done about it' (Finkelstein et al., 2009: 46).
-Upper echelons theory posits three steps to the information filtering process of executives: 1) a limited 'field of vision' within which executives direct their attention (Hambrick, Cho, & Chen, 1996; Souitaris & Maestro, 2010), 2) 'selective perception' of what stimuli to further consider (Dearborn & Simon, 1958; Waller, Huber, & Glick, 1995), and 3) 'interpretation' of information "through a filter woven by one's cognitive base and values" (Hambrick & Mason, 1984: 195).
-The principal consequence of this filtering process is that no two executives construe the same stimuli in the exact same manner and, as such, make different strategic choices despite facing similar circumstances (Finkelstein et al., 2009; Hambrick, 1989).
+INTEGRATING AND EXTENDING CONSTRUAL-LEVEL AND UPPER ECHELONS THEORIES

+A central tenet of upper echelons theory is that differences in how executives process information shape their strategic choices (Hambrick, 2007; Hambrick & Mason, 1984).
+This view emphasizes "the executive and the information-filtering process by which he or she arrives at a 'construed reality' of the strategic situation and decides what ought to be done about it" (Finkelstein et al., 2009: 46).
+Upper echelons theory posits three steps in the informationfiltering process of executives: (1) a limited "field of vision" within which executives direct their attention (Hambrick, Cho, & Chen, 1996; Souitaris & Maestro, 2010), (2) "selective perception" of what stimuli to further consider (Dearborn & Simon, 1958; Waller, Huber, & Glick, 1995), and (3) "interpretation" of information "through a filter woven by one's cognitive base and values" (Hambrick & Mason, 1984: 195).
+The principal consequence of this filtering process is that no two executives construe the same stimuli in the exact same manner and, as such, make different strategic choices, despite facing similar circumstances (Finkelstein et al., 2009; Hambrick, 1989).